moses946/moses946/README.md

 ## 🚀 About Me
 I’m a passionate developer with a knack for blending automation, creativity, and innovation.
 From building products that solve real-world problems to dabbling in fun side projects, I aim to leave a trail of impactful code wherever I go.

+_Stuck with my username like a bad tattoo😅, Hopefully it'll fade away_

 ---

 ## 🔥 Sections